flyinghuman/Wallet-Builder/README.md

 This script makes building binary wallets easy, just change a few values and let it run.

 Tested only under Ubuntu Linux 16.04 64bit, use at own risk!
+I assume that you have installed all needed Systempackages for Compiling.
+Look at doc/build-unix.md and doc/build-windows.md for these dependencies!

 Modify the script and change the following lines to your needs: